Last updated on May 24, 2023 by Wandering our World

 Hammerheads attacks on humans are incredibly rare, making them a favorite site for many divers.
 Hammerheads who are agitated by humans will provide warning signs, like wild contortions, before they will attack.

-Sharks in Aruba: Safety and What You Need to Know
+Sharks in Aruba: Safety & What You Need To Know

 Swimming in the ocean is one of the most enjoyable parts of any tropical retreat.
 To make sure you fully enjoy your trip and are safe while doing so, make sure you are wearing the right equipment.